nvi-inc/fs-vgos/fs-vgos.md

 Set mode and attenuators
 ------------------------

-In the FS, set-up experiment mode and adjust attenuators
+While waiting for the antenna to move to the test source, setup the experiment mode and adjust attenuators.
+In the FS,

 ```fs
 proc=v15xxxXX